Configuring the High-Availability Pair

 - Make sure that no more than one appliance is connected to the traffic networks (on the accelerated bridges).
 If both are connected, disconnect one bridge cable from the active bridges on the second appliance.
 This will prevent forwarding loops.

 - On the Features page of the first appliance, disable Traffic Processing.
-This disables acceleration until the HA pair is configured.
+This disables acceleration until the high availability pair is configured.

 - Repeat for the second appliance.